KauzClay/docs-tap/cartographer-conventions/troubleshooting.hbs.md

 ### Solution

+Create a differently configured `ClusterPodConvention` resource:

 1. Deploy a `convention server` with TLS enabled.
 1. Create `ClusterPodConvention` resource for the convention server with annotation `conventions.carto.run/inject-ca-from` as a pointer to the deployed `Certificate` resource.

-## <a id="ca-not-propagated"></a> Self-signed certificate authority (CA) not propagated to the Convention Service
+## <a id="ca-not-propagated"></a> A self-signed certificate authority (CA) is not propagated to Convention Service

 ### Symptoms

-The self-signed certificate authority (CA) for a registry is not propagated to the Convention Service.
+The self-signed CA for a registry is not propagated to the Convention Service.

 ### Cause

-When you provide the self-signed certificate authority (CA) for a registry through `convention-controller.ca_cert_data`, it cannot be propagated to the Convention Service.
+When you provide the self-signed CA for a registry through `convention-controller.ca_cert_data`, the self-signed CA cannot be propagated to the Convention Service.

 ### Solution